 Chocolate has long been labeled a direct cause of acne, but the science doesn’t fully support this claim.
 However, there is a connection between acne and food; both dairy and sugar have been observed to cause fluctuations in blood sugar and hormonal levels.
 With acne explained, it's easy to see why this fluctuation can cause an increase in cell turnover and sebum production, which can lead to acne and severe breakouts.

 Does Chocolate Cause Acne?

 Chocolate won’t necessarily make you break out according to dermatologists.
 "There have been thoroughly and correctly conducted studies on chocolate and there's never been anything that pointed to it causing acne," says dermatologist Diane Walder.
 However, diets that are high in sugar and fat can result in increased sebum production.
 Because sebum production is a main factor behind what causes acne, it's important to watch the levels of oil your body produces.
 High-sugar diets can also promote inflammatory response, which can result in more severe acne breakouts.
 Bottom line?
 Go ahead and eat your candy bars, but do so in moderation.

-Bottom Line: Does chocolate cause acne?
+Bottom Line: Does chocolate make you breakout?
 Not exactly, but the ingredients in that chocolate bar could be doing your skin harm.

 We have to dig into the past and look at the available research to discover how this sweet treat got on the bad side of numerous dermatologists across the country.